 The awakened indigenous people of Nigeria must accept the truth, supported by the prevailing evidence of ongoing ethnic cleansing all over the country, that the cynical Fulani culture and their pretentious overt religious piety are mere cover for diabolical political practices of the type found in classic compassionless psychopaths; and that it is this heinous political practice of the Fulani Ethnic nation that has held Nigeria down through calculated and pernicious sabotages of all the good intentions proposed in the past by honest and true indigenous leaders of ‘Nigeria’.

 Finally, the awakened ones must help the indigenous people to see and to understand how the practice of selfishness and nepotism by the Fulani Ethnic nationalists over the years, have preferred to put uneducated neophytes and uncultured mediocre in top political positions of power which consequently have hindered and disrupted the progress the country could have made towards modernity and civilisation.

-The important facts elucidated above, dear countrymen and women, are the crosses we have to bare and to overcome before deliverance and freedom can be ours.
+The important facts elucidated above, dear countrymen and women, are the crosses we have to bear and to overcome before deliverance and freedom can be ours.